Here's the third chapter, whole and complete.

 Jack raised his eyebrows.
 "You thought I was serious?"

+"No. I was just making sure you meant what you said."
 "Thanks.
 I'll be sure to bring the regular load this November.
 Use it well," said Socks.

 "Ah.
 Yes, thanks for that, too.
 I hope you know how to use it, because it can do one blinkin' unbelievable pace."